Singapore: Woman jailed for torturing, killing maid | DW | 22.06.2021

 She was employed by Murugayan and her husband, a police officer, in 2015 to help take care of their young children.

-But Murugayan physically assaulted the victim almost daily, often several times a day, with her 61-year-old mother sometimes joining in, according to court documents.
+But Murugayan physically assaulted the victim almost daily, often several times a day, with Murugayan's 61-year-old mother sometimes joining in, according to court documents.

 She was only allowed to sleep for five hours a night, and was forced to shower and relieve herself with the door open.
-Provided very little food, she lost about 38% of her body weight during her employment, and only weighed 24 kilograms at the time of her death.
+She was given very little food, and lost about 38% of her body weight during her employment.
+At the time of her death, she weighed only 24 kilograms (about 50 pounds).

 The defense also argued that Murugayan was a first-time offender who was stressed over her children's illnesses, which she blamed on Piang Ngai Don.